BDR best practices: How to break into key accounts

 1. Create emails prospects want to read

 When 65% of all emails to enterprise prospects are going unread and targets feel unattainable, what’s a BDR to do?
-The answer is to deliver personalized and unique experiences to your top accounts - globally.
-Spray and pray, be gone.
+The answer is to deliver personalized and unique experiences to your top accounts – on a global scale.
+The days of "spray and pray" have all but dried up.
 ABM is here to stay and the research backs it up…

-It’s a pretty clear conclusion that to remain ahead of the game in, doing your research and treating people like people will place you at the front.
+It's plain to see that in order to remain ahead of the game, doing your research and treating people like people is essential.

 2. Stand out from the ABM crowd

-Gifting can be used strategically in multiple stages of the prospecting lifecycle; from initial outreach to discos and demos, to simply demonstrating an understanding of the individual, and, of course, pain points.
-Again, however, we are not looking to spray and pray - doing so goes against the whole tenet of individualization and won’t get you results.
-Gifts should be thoughtful and smart - just like you.
+Gifting can be used strategically in multiple stages of the prospecting lifecycle – from initial outreach to discovery calls and demos, to simply demonstrating an understanding of the individual and their pain points.
+Again, however, we are not looking to spray and pray – doing so goes against the whole tenet of individualization and won’t get you results.
+Gifts should be thoughtful and smart – just like you.